-A driving holiday in Italy, filled with some of the country's most beautiful landscapes and cities.
+A road trip in Italy, filled with some of the country's most beautiful landscapes and cities.
 How does that sound?
-Olive groves, charming villages, gelato, canals, vineyards, Renaissance palaces, rolling hills and pizza – this driving holiday had it all!
-Here is my suggestion for a two-week long driving holiday in northern Italy, with all my favorites north of Rome.
+Olive groves, charming villages, gelato, canals, vineyards, Renaissance palaces, rolling hills and pizza – this road trip had it all!
+Here is my suggestion for a two-week long road trip in northern Italy, with all my favorites north of Rome.

 We drove for 11 days, but if I were to redo the trip I would add three days to the route – an extra day in Florence, one in Venice and one at Lake Como – hence the route below is 14 days.
 Even though we traveled in low season, it was difficult to do everything we wanted in these areas due to traffic jams and large amounts of tourists.
 Better to have a slightly more breezy schedule and manage to enjoy yourself a little too – because you're in Italy after all!